 The vast majority of writing today originates more from a compulsion to say something than out of any rationally-based expectation of benefit.
-Not only are the odds of a given piece of writing being published via the traditional media infinitesimally small, it’s highly unlikely that the piece will get anything more than the most cursory glance by a junior-level staffer plowing through a publisher’s “slush pile.”
+Not only are the odds of a given piece being published via the traditional media infinitesimally small, it’s highly unlikely that the piece will get anything more than the most cursory glance by a junior-level staffer or intern plowing through a publisher’s “slush pile.”

 A similar state of affairs prevails in other realms of creative endeavor.
-To give just one example, vast numbers of capable and talented musicians are desperate for a chance to have anybody in the music industry just listen to their demos.
+For example, vast numbers of capable and talented musicians are desperate for a chance to have anybody in the music industry just listen to their demos.

-A wall of indifference confronts people in creative fields of endeavor today.
-It is qualitatively different from traditional forms of selection or rejection based on quality--a necessary and useful process from which we all ultimately benefit.
-Today’s barrier keeps out the desirable and the undesirable alike
+A wall of indifference confronts creative people today.
+It is qualitatively different from traditional forms of selection or rejection based on quality—a necessary and useful process from which we all ultimately benefit.
+Today’s barrier keeps out the desirable and the undesirable alike.

 The same kind of wall that separates creative people from their natural audiences also degrades our political system.
 Today, almost the only people who have a chance of putting their views before the public are those who:

 - are descended from political dynasties,

 - are already famous from some other area of endeavor, or

 - are beholden to special interests, from whom they've had to cadge enormous sums of money in order to wage effective media campaigns.

 The sad part is, things don’t have to be this way.
 We already have the means to handle the problem in a better way.
 We just need to use them more effectively.